theobrooke009/fp-test/README.md

  I relied heavily on flexbox for my layout, as I like the way it simplifies building grids in CSS.
 When I'd approximatedthe wireframe and made it fit comfortably and clearly on a tablet, I applied a fairly neutral color scheme, which from experience I feel iss appropriate to the facilities management industry.

  I also added a phone view, arranging the floor information into a smaller space (opting for flex columns over flex rows), before finally adding some box shadowing to make sure that the information was clear on all devices.

+ ### Future Additions
+I had intiallY wanted to have the app update in real time, and attempted this in jQuery.
+However this gavew me errors which I was unable to solve in time.

+A rough solution to this would be to have a page reload on a setTimeout, but I didn't like how intensive that was.

+I looked into using jQuery to target a certain element, an refresh that information every 30 seconds, but the solutions I tried for this ran into XML parsing errors, which I was unable to find solutions for.
+With some additional time I'm sure I could have implemented this feature.

+### Misc

+*I'm always on the too cold side btw.